-2.2.5 Flow velocities
+2.2.4.
+Flow Velocities

 Near-bed flow velocities were measured using a Nortek Vector Acoustic Doppler Velocimeter (ADV) during SD-2.
-Installed on a stainless-steel frame, the ADV was deployed approximately 30 m north of the surface mixers (Figure 2a) in 4.5 m water depth.
-The sensor was positioned to measure velocities ~10 cm above the sediment.
-Prior to deployment the ADV compass was calibrated and the instrument was set up to measure in the ENU directions.
-Velocities were measured using burst mode, measuring every 10 minutes at a frequency of 64 Hz for 1024 samples.
+Installed on a stainless-steel frame, the ADV was deployed approximately 30 m north of the surface mixers (Figure 2a) at 4.5 m water depth.
+The sensor was positioned to measure velocities $\sim 10$ cm above the sediment.
+Prior to deployment, the ADV compass was calibrated and the instrument was set up to measure in the ENU directions.
+Velocities were measured using burst mode, measuring every 10 min at a frequency of 64 Hz for 1,024 samples.
 Signal amplitude from the ADV was used to evaluate relative levels of suspended sediment (Chanson et al., 2008).
 For example, clear water typically returns a weaker signal, whereas turbid water returns a stronger one (Ha et al., 2009).
-The ADV was deployed at 3 pm local time on 20 August 2018 and measured for approximately 90 hours.
-The results of the ADV deployment are presented in Text S4 and Figure S2,
+The ADV was deployed at 3 p.m. local time on August 20, 2018 and measured for approximately 90 hr.
+The results of the ADV deployment are presented in Text S4 and Figure S2 in Supporting Information S1.

-2.2.6 Phytoplankton cell counts
+2.2.5.
+Phytoplankton Cell Counts

-Water samples were collected from the surface, middle, and bottom of the water column on sampling days in 2018 using a Van Dorn sampler, transferred to 1 L PET bottles, fixed with Lugol's iodine solution (1%), and then concentrated by membrane filtration, using 47-mm diameter cellulose acetate membranes with a pore size of 0.45 μm.
-The filtered membranes were then dried in an oven at 35±5 °C. Identification and enumeration was conducted using an Olympus BH2 light microscope (40x objective).
-The average colony and filament size were noted from measuring 10 colonies or filaments.
+Water samples were collected from the surface, middle, and bottom of the water column on sampling days in 2018 using a Van Dorn sampler, transferred to 1 L PET bottles, fixed with Lugol's iodine solution (1%), and then concentrated by membrane filtration, using 47-mm diameter cellulose acetate membranes with a pore size of 0.45 $\mu$ m.
+The filtered membranes were then dried in an oven at 35 ± 5°C. Identification and enumeration were conducted using an Olympus BH2 light microscope (40× objective).
+The average colony and filament size were noted by measuring 10 colonies or filaments.
 A minimum of 15 fields of view (FOV) were counted per sample, or at least 500 cells for the most abundant genera (Lund et al., 1958).

-2.3 Statistical data analysis
+2.3.
+Statistical Data Analysis

-Data were analysed using the PAST statistical software package (Hammer et al., 2001).
+Data were analyzed using the PAST statistical software package (Hammer et al., 2001).
 Normality and equal variance were assessed using the Shapiro-Wilk and Levene's tests.
 Normal data were assessed for significant differences using single-factor ANOVA and post hoc Tukey's test.
 The Kruskal-Wallis test and Dunn's multiple comparison test were used for non-normal data.

-3 Results
+3. Results

-3.1 Weather and Mixing
+3.1.
+Weather and Mixing